 - Average annual DevOps Engineer salary in France is over €45K

-- Average annual DevOps Engineer salary in Canada is over CA$85K
+- Average annual DevOps Engineer salary in Canada is over CA$89K

-It goes without saying that DevOps Engineers are high in demand.
+It goes without saying that DevOps Engineers are in high demand.
 However, there are a few named organizations that offer lucrative salaries to Engineers.
-Here’s what Engineer salaries look like in leading organizations in India:
+For example, here’s what DevOps Engineer annual salaries look like in a small sample taken from United States companies, according to Glassdoor.
+Although not every company can match an AWS DevOps Engineer salary, the range is fairly tight and the compensation is generous.

 Becoming a DevOps Engineer: What Does it Take?

-There is no one set career path for becoming a Engineer.
-A software developer interested in network operations and product deployment can become a Engineer.
+There is no one set career path for becoming an engineer.
+A software developer interested in network operations and product deployment can become an engineer.
 Similarly, if you’re a systems admin, you can learn scripting skills, move into software development, and help improve testing and deployment.
 It takes a willingness to break away from the boundaries set by your earlier training and job descriptions.

 Take the First Step to Becoming a DevOps Engineer Today!